 - The 2010 Accident Benefit Amendments (Presentation to lawyers and car accident health care providers, Oshawa)

-- The Admissibility of Computer Generated Visual Evidence In Civil Actions: “Demonstrative Uber-Evidence” Law Society of Upper Canada Publications (2003), Co-authored with Rodney Dale
+- The Admissibility of Computer Generated Visual Evidence In Civil Actions: “Demonstrative Uber-Evidence” Law Society of Ontario Publications (2003), Co-authored with Rodney Dale

 - Bad Faith Actions: Goliath Meets the Sword of Damocles, Insight Publications (2004), Coauthored with Rodney Dale